rschristopher/rschristopher.github.io/src/custody/index.md

 !!! question "Why would I want to be a bank?"
     Because the banks aren't competent.
-  And Bitcoin allows superior custody services that no bank or institution will be able to match.
+    And Bitcoin allows superior custody services
+    Bthat no bank or institution will be able to match.

-  *Proper self-custody is no more complicated than changing a light-bulb.*
+    *Proper self-custody is no more
+    complicated than changing a light-bulb.*

     But imagine asking a person in the middle ages to change a light bulb.
     They'd be confused and
     without explicit instructions
     they would probably
     electrocute themselves.
     Bitcoin is no different.
-  Future generations will laugh at you for being so hopeless ignorant of what will seem obvious and intuitive to them.
+    Future generations will laugh at you
+    for being so hopeless ignorant of
+    what will seem obvious and intuitive to them.